Eugeniia/evgeniiagolovina.github.io/index.md

 ### PROFESSIONAL & RESEARCH EXPERIENCE

+<strong>01.04.2021 &mdash; present</strong><br/>
+<strong>[Liggins Institute](https://www.auckland.ac.nz/en/liggins.html)</strong>, Auckland, New Zealand<br/>
+Position: Research Assistant<br/>

+Liggins Institute is one of the world-leading centers investigating fetal and child health, genetics, epigenetics, and nutrition with the goal of translating research into real-world applications that can prevent or better manage non-communicable diseases.
+At the Institute, I am involved in multi-omics integrative data analysis and the development of a Machine Learning approach to predict an individual’s predisposition to chronic obstructive pulmonary disease (COPD).

+&nbsp;

 <strong>10.12.2013 &mdash; 25.08.2017</strong><br/>
 <strong>[Genestack](https://genestack.com/)</strong>, Saint Petersburg, Russia<br/>
 Position: Biologist<br/>

 Genestack is a platform to manage, process and visualize biological data, with a goal to help users leverage high-throughput multi-omics data and fast-track drug discovery, precision medicine and bioinformatics research in the post-genomic era.
-At Genestack I was involved in:

-- NGS data analysis
-- development of test system for biological applications
-- curation of experiments pre-uploaded from public databases
-- development of user friendly interfaces via coordination with software developers
-- promotion of company products through writing tutorials and blog posts
-- user support
+At Genestack, I was involved in Next Generation Sequencing (NGS) data analysis, development of the test system for biological applications, curation of the experiments pre-uploaded from public databases, development of user-friendly interfaces via coordination with software developers, promotion of the company products, and user support.

 &nbsp;